antonfirsov/docs/2016/02-week3/2016-02-17-week-in-dotnet.md

 Packages of the week: Scientist ports
 -------------------------------------

-No matter how carefully you are testing a refactoring, you can't be 100% sure your changes work against real data and workloads until you put them in production.
+No matter how carefully you are testing a refactoring, it's hard to be 100% sure your changes will work against real data and workloads until you put them in production.
 [Scientist](https://github.com/github/scientist) is a very neat Ruby library built by GitHub that makes it possible to deploy refactored code alongside existing logic for the same task, run both, then log and compare the results.
 This reduces the risk of deploying new code, because the old code is still running, and you can decide exactly what to do if results are inconsistent.
 You also gather real-world production data about the new code without the risk of fully deploying it.